madhoshyagnik/azurerm_container_apps/README.md

 ### To create an Azure Container Apps cluster, go to the azurerm_container_apps directory and change the variables  inside terraform.tfvars.
 For this one you'll also have to change the azure_container_apps resource in the main.tf, for now.
 I will modularize and variablize that as well.

+# When destroying the infrastructure, destroy the container app first, then delete container registry to avoid issues and having to manually delete the resources on the Azure UI.